 • Some employers or regulators may ask for scores that are higher than CLB 4.

-• Be eligible for Saskatchewan licensing (if your intended occupation is in a regulated profession or compulsory apprenticeship trade).
+• Be eligible for Saskatchewan licensing if your intended occupation is a compulsory apprenticeship trade or a credential is legally required for you to work in that occupation in Saskatchewan.

 • Have an offer for a permanent, full-time job in Saskatchewan.
 You will need a valid SINP Job Approval Letter to show proof.
 Employers must register with the SINP and obtain the Job Approval Letter.
 They will then provide the Job Approval Letter to you if you meet their hiring qualifications.

-• There is no specific list of jobs, but your offer must be in an occupation in the National Occupational Classification (NOC) TEER level "0", "1", "2" or "3", or in a designated trade in Saskatchewan.
+• There is no specific list of jobs, but your offer must be in an occupation in the National Occupational Classification (NOC) TEER level "0", "1", "2" or "3".
 Please note the following exclusions:

 Please note that there may be a higher English language requirement if your job offer is in a regulated occupation.
 Please check the requirements with the applicable regulatory body.